-On January 15, 2009, we approved a reduction in workforce in our Thermal Products segment of 5 employees, representing approximately 6% of the total employees in this segment.
-We completed the communication of this action to our employees on January 22, 2009.
-On February 19, 2009, we approved another reduction in workforce in our Thermal Products segment of 6 employees, representing approximately 8% of the total employees in this segment.
-We completed the communication of this action to our employees on February 19, 2009.
+Thermal Products Segment - During the first six months of 2009, we approved three separate workforce reductions in our Thermal Products segment.
+On January 15, 2009, we approved a reduction of 5 employees, representing approximately 6% of the total employees in this segment and on February 19, 2009, we approved a reduction in workforce of 6 employees, representing approximately 8% of the total employees in this segment (collectively the "Q1 2009 TP Workforce Reduction").
+We completed the communications of these actions to our employees on January 22, 2009 and February 19, 2009, respectively.
 We incurred approximately \$60,000 in total costs related to these actions for one-time termination benefits.
 These costs were incurred in the first quarter of 2009.
+On April 8, 2009, we approved a reduction of 11 employees, representing approximately 15% of the total employees in this segment (the "Q2 2009 TP Workforce Reduction").
+We completed the communication of this action to our employees on April 15, 2009.
+We incurred approximately \$62,000 in total costs related to these actions for one-time termination benefits.
+These costs were incurred in the second quarter of 2009.

 These actions were taken to reduce the operating expenses of this segment in response to current business conditions.
-We expect that the completed actions in this segment will reduce our annual operating expense structure by approximately \$645,000.
+We expect that the completed actions in this segment will reduce our annual operating expense structure by approximately \$1.3 million.